push-protocol/push-backend-sdk/readme.md

 }

-// NB: Either one or both alchemy and infura has to be passed in to the sdk settings const sdk = new epnsHelper(config.web3MainnetNetwork, channelKey, settings, epnsSettings)
+// NB: Either one or both alchemy and infura has to be passed in to the sdk settings
+// channelPrivateKey must begin with '0x'
+const sdk = new epnsHelper(config.web3MainnetNetwork, channelPrivateKey, settings, epnsSettings)

 // getSubscribedUsers gets all subscribed users to the EPNS channel passed in on initialisation const users = await sdk.getSubscribedUsers();